chkp-boazos/loklm/README.md

 ---

-### Cortex CLI
+### LokLM CLI

-Cortex CLI is a developer-focused command-line interface designed to streamline the setup, execution, and management of a fully local AI development environment.
+LokLM (compact, brandable: Local + LLM) CLI is a developer-focused command-line interface designed to streamline the setup, execution, and management of a fully local AI development environment.

 ---